Sino-Latin America relations: Space

 China has launched communication satellites (from launch sites in China) for Venezuela, Bolivia, Ecuador, Brazil, and Argentina.

 Regional organizations

 In 2004 China joined the Organization of American States as a permanent observer.
 In 2008 China joined the Inter-American Development Bank as a donor.
-China has also increased its relationships with CELAC, the Andean Community, and the Caribbean Community.
+China has also increased its relationships with CELAC, the Andean Community, PARLACEN, and the Caribbean Community.

 Cultural

 The PRC actively seeks cultural exchanges with Latin America and CCTV-4 America has extensive Spanish language programming.